jawah/niquests/docs/user/advanced.rst

 <https://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.7.1>`_ specifies
 that the default charset must be ``ISO-8859-1``.
 Requests follows the specification in this case.
-If you require a different encoding, you can manually set the :attr:`Response.encoding <requests.Response.encoding>` property, or use the raw :attr:`Response.content <requests.Response.content>`.
+If you require a different encoding, you can manually set the :attr:`Response.encoding <niquests.Response.encoding>` property, or use the raw :attr:`Response.content <niquests.Response.content>`.

 .. _http-verbs: